Internal Funding Sources for the College of Medicine

 |

 Awards made only in cases where other sources of funding unavailable or inadequate; research must contribute to knowledge of cancer or deal with ways to increase the well-being of cancer patients.
-Decisions concerning use of funds are made by the leaders of the six formal research programs of the HCCC.
+Decisions concerning use of funds are made by the leaders of the four formal research programs of the HCCC.
+Awards must be applied for and approved before the meeting has occurred.

 |